 There are a few ways to look at the options for room scheduling software:

-Like lots of technology companies, the room booking ecosystem is filled with either software or hardware-based vendors.
+Like lots of tech companies, the room booking ecosystem is filled with either software or hardware-based vendors.
 And there are pros and cons to each, so let’s take a quick peek under the hood.

-Proprietary hardware is owned and produced by the vendor, usually complementing the software bit that they also own and manage.
-The benefits of this usually surround the installation and onboarding, as well as training.
-However, these can be sunk costs if the hardware fails, given the vendor is responsible for maintenance.
-Proprietary systems also cannot update their systems as quickly as software-based ones, given the nature of going right to the cloud.
+Proprietary hardware is owned and produced by the vendor, usually complementing the software that they also own and manage.
+The benefits of this usually surround installation and onboarding, as well as training, and all-in-one type of solution.

-App-based, or software only vendors tend to be much more affordable and nimble, as you can choose your own adventure with hardware (Kindle Fires vs. iPads), and maintenance costs are much cheaper.
-There is also custom theming and onboarding documentation right out of the box along with flexible integrations to work with.With this in mind, the right choice for your company depends on budget and the problem you’re looking to solve as an organization.
+App-based, or software-only vendors tend to be much more affordable and nimble, as you can choose your own adventure with hardware (Kindle Fires vs. iPads), and maintenance costs are much cheaper.
+There are also custom theming and onboarding documentation right out of the box along with flexible integrations to work with.With this in mind, the right choice for your company depends on budget and the problem you’re looking to solve as an organization.

 Analytics and Room Occupancy

 Understand how your office's meeting rooms are being used with actionable insights.[/caption]We all love data.
-At the heart of why we purchase the software or hardware that these vendors sell is to better understand the office and how employees are using the space.
-From meeting length to average meetings per day to what kinds of rooms house the most meetings, there are a lot of invaluable insight that can be gained.
+At the heart of why we purchase the software or hardware that these vendors sell is to better understand the office and how employees use (or ignore) the space provided to them.

 - How long are your average meetings?